chiefeditor2025/aic-magazine/index.md

 ---
 layout: home
-title: "AIC Scientific Magazine"
-subtitle: "Official site for AIC Scientific Magazine"
+title: AIC Scientific Magazine
+subtitle: The voice of applied and industrial chemistry
+lang: en
+permalink: /
 ---

-Welcome to the official website of **AIC Scientific Magazine**.
+Welcome to the official website of AIC Scientific Magazine.

-Stay tuned for our first issue!